Vitaee/Vitaee/README.md

 <img src="https://media.giphy.com/media/l0MYC0LajbaPoEADu/giphy.gif" width="100px"></h2>

-I am a software engineer student from North Cyprus🇹🇷 I describe myself as a friendly social person.
-The first year of my university I met with friends and create a little software crew.
-I love to code with Python.
-Love to learn new things.
+I am a software engineer from North Cyprus🇹🇷 I describe myself as a friendly social person.
+I have 3 year commercial experience in software development.
+I love to code with Python and Javascript.
+Love to learn new technologies and frameworks.
 You can reach me via gmail , canilguu@gmail.com

 **Portfolio site:**